Alumina Trihydrate vs Aluminum Hydroxide: Key Differences, Properties & Applications

 Alumina Trihydrate (ATH): ATH is a crystalline form of Al(OH)₃, primarily existing as gibbsite.
 It is the most common commercial form of aluminum hydroxide, widely used in flame retardant and filler applications.

-Aluminum Hydroxide: Aluminum hydroxide is a broader term that includes ATH and other less common crystal forms such as bayerite and nordstrandite.
+Aluminum Hydroxide: Aluminum hydroxide powder is a broader term that includes ATH and other less common crystal forms such as bayerite and nordstrandite.
 Essentially, ATH is a specific industrial grade of aluminum hydroxide optimized for fillers and flame retardant applications.

 In short: All ATH is aluminum hydroxide, but not all aluminum hydroxide is ATH.